jeffmacinnes/pyneal-docs/content/simulations.md

 will be copied to.
 If you don't specify an output directory, this tool will default to creating a new `seriesDir`, named '9999' saved in the parent directory of the `seriesDir`.

-e.g. `python Philips_sim.py /Path/To/My/Existing/Series/0000 --outputDir /Where/I/Want/New/Slice/Data/To/appear`
+>python Philips_sim.py /Path/To/My/Existing/Series/0000 --outputDir /Where/I/Want/New/Slice/Data/To/appear

 if you did not specify an outputDir, new PAR/RECs would be copied to: